 Students must register for courses in each program during each program’s registration period and according to each program’s registration rules and procedures.
 These registration periods are typically held at the same time for the spring semester (in the fall), but will require student action in the two systems.

-The Penn Law registration for the fall semester takes place in the summer, after fall semester registration in SEAS, requiring the student to carefully consult with both schools about schedule.
+The Law School registration for the fall semester takes place in the summer, after fall semester registration in SEAS, requiring the student to carefully consult with both schools about schedule.
 Oftentimes, students are able to resolve any issues which arise due to the registration differences during the drop/add period.

 The Law School will charge students in the joint degree program an administrative fee to be determined annually, in consultation with Penn Engineering.